lamarr2817/Lofi/README.md

 	└ [Lofi] Quick Peek Beta.lua
 		└ This lua makes is so when the keybind is pressed, a circle  will appear on the position you were when you pressed the key.
 		└ Shooting makes you retreat to this position.
-	└ [Lofi] Zeus Indicator.lua
-		└ This lua makes an indicator appear above users head when they hold a zeus.
-		└ This lua may bug out sometimes and shows a flying indicator, this will reset once the play is dormant again.

 **Contacts**